 Until recently, wood was the go-to material for newly constructed decks and porches.
 Many alternatives have now entered the market, but 50% of all standing decks in the country are built entirely of wood.

-2022 will likely bring a continued uptick in the popularity of alternative types of decking material, including composite, aluminum, PVC, and bamboo decking.
+The near future will likely bring a continued uptick in the popularity of alternative types of decking material, including composite, aluminum, PVC, and bamboo decking.
 This is not to say that decks made of wood will disappear, though.
 Natural timber and pressure-treated lumber continue to be dominant deck materials.

 Decking Material Options